fastfetch-cli/fastfetch-wiki/Modules-Bluetooth.md

 | macOS | `bluetooth_apple.m` | `IOBluetoothDevice.pairedDevices` for classic plus a Core Bluetooth pass for Low Energy; the two are joined per device |
 | Windows | `bluetooth_windows.c`, `bluetooth_windows.cpp` | `bluetoothapis` for BR/EDR plus a WinRT query for Low Energy; the two lists are joined per device |

-**Both stacks are enumerated on Linux, on Windows and on macOS.** Windows keeps them behind two unrelated APIs — `bluetoothapis` sees BR/EDR devices only and says so in its own documentation, while the Low Energy half needs a WinRT `DeviceInformation` query — so the two results are joined afterwards. macOS splits them across two frameworks the same way and joins them on the private `CBPeripheral` identifier.
-Linux is the one platform where a single query returns both, because BlueZ publishes classic and Low Energy devices in one `org.bluez.Device1` list.
+**Both stacks are enumerated on Windows and on macOS.
+On Linux both lists come out of one query, but the stack is inferred rather than enumerated.** Windows keeps them behind two unrelated APIs — `bluetoothapis` sees BR/EDR devices only and says so in its own documentation, while the Low Energy half needs a WinRT `DeviceInformation` query — so the two results are joined afterwards. macOS splits them across two frameworks the same way and joins them on the private `CBPeripheral` identifier.
+Linux returns both lists from the single `org.bluez.Device1` walk, because BlueZ publishes classic and Low Energy devices in one list — but it has no per-stack enumeration and no "supports LE" property at all, so fastfetch reads the Low Energy bit off `Appearance`, which BlueZ withholds from every device that has a `Class` (see *Pitfalls* below).
+A dual-mode device that was ever seen over BR/EDR — every paired phone, since they all have a class of device — therefore reports `Classic` only on Linux while reporting both on Windows and macOS.
 On the BSDs the backend only ever walks a classic stack, and Haiku reports the local adapter, so on those platforms `deviceType` can only ever be `Classic`.